-The Town believes it has steadily maintained sufficient unrestricted net position and assigned and unassigned general fund balance amounts to sustain the governmental activities and operations for an estimated two month period of time.
-The Town sees this trend continuing through future fiscal years.
-There are no currently known facts, decisions or conditions that the Town believes will significantly effect the financial position or results of the operations of the Town in the future.
+The Town believes that it has steadily maintained a sufficient unrestricted net position and unassigned fund balance to sustain the governmental activities and operations for an estimated two month period of time despite any current affects related to the Covid-19 pandemic.
+The Town hopes to see this trend continuing through the upcoming fiscal year based on the above mentioned items and into future fiscal years.